prometheus/docs/content/docs/introduction/roadmap.md

 ### More client libraries and exporters

 Prometheus has a range of client libraries and exporters.
-There are always more languages that could be supported, or systems that it would be useful to export metrics from such as Python or Collectd.
+There are always more languages that could be supported, or systems that would be useful to export metrics from.
 We will add more as we need them.
 We are also happy to accept pull requests and advise on how best to integrate with Prometheus.